Glossary of Terms used in Galvanizing of Steel

 Salt water – It is the water with high concentrations of sodium chloride or other salts.

-Seal welding – It is a weld used primarily to obtain tightness and prevent the flow of cleaning solutions and zinc into otherwise enclosed areas, to prevent flash steaming that causes localized ungalvanized areas.
+Seal welding – It is a weld used primarily to obtain tightness and prevent the flow of cleaning solutions and zinc into otherwise enclosed areas, to prevent flash steaming which causes localized ungalvanized areas.

 Silicon – It is naturally occurring element commonly found in steel.
-Silicon is particularly reactive in molten zinc metal.
+Silicon is particularly reactive in the molten zinc metal.

 Skip welding – It is alternating the weld so that it is not continuous or complete.

 Stenciling – It is the process by which lettering or a design through which a substance (ink, paint, or metallic powder) is forced onto a surface to be printed.
-It is commonly used to mark steel fabrications but generally does not remain after the galvanizing process.
+It is normally used to mark steel fabrications but generally does not remain after the galvanizing process.